MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/concepts-user-roles-migration-service.md

 #### Workaround

-To resolve this error, remove the permissions that you granted to users and roles related to the relevant pg_catalog tables and views.
+To resolve a pg_catalog error, remove the permissions that you granted to users and roles related to the relevant pg_catalog tables and views.

 Step 1: Identify permissions